Farmhouse Stay in Southwest Wales

 Bedroom 4

-Next to the bathroom – but not ensuite – a large double room with queen-sized bed, wardrob and chest of drawers (plus a TV – although it only worked for us using our amazon dongle).
+Next to the bathroom – but not ensuite – a large double room with queen-sized bed, wardrobe and chest of drawers (plus a TV – although it only worked for us using our amazon dongle).

 Bedroom 5